doomhyena/School-resources/README.md

 There are four subcategories within the school year folders:

+- Class Work: Usually non-graded tasks that we have to make during together.
 - Homeworks: Usually graded or non-graded projects that had to work on at home.
 - Taks: Usually non-graded tasks that we have to solve during class without a time limit.
 - Projects: Usually larger graded or non-graded projects that we are given during project weeks and had to work on at home.